asharma28x/doc-search-gap-analysis/README.md

 An AI-powered SEC compliance automation system that monitors new regulatory filings, extracts actionable mandates, and performs gap analysis against internal company policies.
 The system features both a command-line interface and a user-friendly Streamlit web application with intelligent model management and robust error handling.

+**NOTE** This is a submission for the NTT Data Agentic AI Campaign.

 ## Key Features

 - **Automated SEC Monitoring**: Scrapes SEC.gov for latest rulemaking activities and downloads regulation PDFs